theshufflebee/therockcast/README.md

 ## Reports

-Find the non-technical report and the associated presentationin the "reports" folder as "NonTechnicalReport.pdf" and "NonTechnicalPresentation.pptx".
+Find the non-technical report and the associated presentation in the "reports" folder as "NonTechnicalReport.pdf" and "NonTechnicalPresentation.pptx".
+The technical report as well as the coding appendix are in the same folder, as "TechnicalReport.pdf" and "CodingAppendix.pdf".

 ## Code